You Can Now Shop Halston Designs Inspired By The Netflix Show

-The ‘70s are back in full swing this season, no thanks to Halston.
-The American brand is launching a 10-piece capsule collection inspired by the Netflix series about the designer — and it’s available for pre-order now.
+The ‘70s are back in full swing this fashion season, no thanks to Halston.
+The American brand is launching a 10-piece capsule collection inspired by the costumes in the Netflix series about the designer — and it’s available for pre-order now.

-“Roy Halston Frowick single-handedly created luxury American fashion,” said Halston CEO, Robert Rodriguez in a press release.
+“Roy Halston Frowick single-handedly created luxury American fashion,” said Halston Chief Creative Officer, Robert Rodriguez in a press release.
 “It was exciting to recreate the iconic Halston archive dresses that appear in the Netflix series and reinterpret them for modern day.”

 The collection is filled with dresses and caftans, embodying the understated elegance that defined the fashion house in its heyday.
 The pieces in the collection are all named after the “Halstonettes,” an entourage of models, actresses, and socialites (which included Pat Cleveland and Beverly Johnson), that both inspired and worked with the late designer.